Aliases for GLUD1 Gene

 GeneCards Summary for GLUD1 Gene

 GLUD1 (Glutamate Dehydrogenase 1) is a Protein Coding gene.
 Diseases associated with GLUD1 include hyperinsulinism-hyperammonemia syndrome and glud1-related hyperinsulinism.
-Among its related pathways are Metabolism and Arginine and proline metabolism.
+Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include identical protein binding and ADP binding.
 An important paralog of this gene is GLUD2.

 UniProtKB/Swiss-Prot for GLUD1 Gene